popphp/pop-http/README.md

 ### Wait

-Once you have a promise object, the most basic call is to call `wait()`, which simply triggers the request and waits until the request is finished before allowing the application to continue.
+Once you have a promise object, the most basic way to interact with it is to call `wait()`, which simply triggers the request and waits until the request is finished before allowing the application to continue.
 Upon completion, the promise will return a response object.
 Otherwise, it will throw an exception, so it is best to wrap the call in a `try/catch` block:

 ```php
 try {